wwoods/seriousjs/README.md

 Changelog
 ---------

+* 2014-5-2 - Much improved class inheritance (changes __proto__ hack so that the
+  child function actually chains from the parent function).
+Added property support to classes.
+Added Event and EventMixin builtins on seriousjs module.

 ### 0.1.9
 * 2014-4-24 - Made create-static template, for sites with no server component.
   Check if callback is function for async, if it's not, unset it.
 Fixed parse